Helga-Helga/process-modeling/README.md

 ## Laboratory work 2:
-Character motion investigation of a linear and nonlinear oscillator under the action of periodic force using the Runge-Kutta method
+Character motion investigation of a linear and nonlinear oscillator under the action of periodic force

+## Laboratory work 4:
+Modeling of systems with chaotic behavior by the example of the Lorentz model